ThomasBaptiste/GreenerCities/README.md

     > voir les autres sources comment les incorporer au jeu de données apres (pas sur qu'on est les meme dates, comment ça fonctionne)

-⬇️ Output Format for ML Training:

-You want a DataFrame like this: cell_id	date	LST	NDVI	Urban_Class	...
-1	2021-07-03	298.2	0.54	1	...
-1	2021-08-10	296.5	0.62	1	...
-2	2021-07-03	300.1	0.33	2	...
-🔁 Looping over Time

-Since EE limits memory and getInfo() can break for large requests, you could loop over months or years, and for each:

-    Load the collection for that window,

-    Map LST + other features,

-    Run zonal stats per grid cell,

-    Collect the results locally and append them.

-Afterwards, we will need to check public datasets to find:
- > Which features we want
- > How we can access them
- > How to get them for the city only

 Next step will be to clean/format the data